nest/nest-simulator/doc/htmldoc/installation/mac_install.rst

          codesign -f -s "gdb-cert" `which orted`
          codesign -f -s "gdb-cert" `which orterun`

-      Instead of the ``which`` command you can also give the full path to the binary inside your conda environment.
+      Instead of the ``which`` command you can also give the full path to the binary inside your mamba environment.

       .. note::